Geraint Watkins: Biography

-As well as the early vinyl LP with The Dominators, Watkins has released four solo albums Watkins - Bold As Love (1997), Dial W For Watkins (2004), In A Bad Mood (2008) and Moustique (2014).
-AllMusic's Stephen Thomas Erlewine said of Dial W For Watkins, "It's slight on the surface – the love songs are sweet and short, there are lots of ragged edges and lots of jokes – but that's its appeal: it's warm, friendly, engaging music, perfect for a relaxing evening at home with old friends."
+As well as the early vinyl LP with the Dominators, Watkins has released five solo albums: Watkins – Bold as Love (1997), Dial W for Watkins (2004), In a Bad Mood (2008), Moustique (2014) and Rush of Blood (2019).
+AllMusic's Stephen Thomas Erlewine said of Dial W for Watkins, "It's slight on the surface – the love songs are sweet and short, there are lots of ragged edges and lots of jokes – but that's its appeal: it's warm, friendly, engaging music, perfect for a relaxing evening at home with old friends."

 Kerry Doole of Exclaim! called it "an unassuming but delightful effort."

 Jason MacNeil of PopMatters suggested that Watkins' proficiency in a multitude of music genres "is what makes this album so bloody special."

 Billboard contributor Paul Sexton wrote that In a Bad Mood "displays Watkins' love for vintage R&B but also has more surprising sorties into chanson and cajun."

 Sexton ranked it as the number one album of 2008 on his year-end list; Billboard deputy global editor Tom Ferguson listed the album at number two.

 In 2009 and 2011, Watkins toured with Bill Wyman's Rhythm Kings as keyboard and accordion player and singer.
 He toured with Peter Green & Friends as a keyboard player in 2010.
-Watkins also toured with, and opened for, Nick Lowe, as a keyboardist.
+Watkins also toured with, and opened for Nick Lowe, as a keyboardist.

-In 2014 he played accordion on Status Quo's Aquostic (Stripped Bare) album.
+In 2014, he played accordion on Status Quo's Aquostic (Stripped Bare) album.
 This was also featured, on 22 October 2014, as a live concert from the Roundhouse on BBC Radio 2 and on BBC television via the red button.
 Watkins played with the band on the subsequent UK tour.
 In September 2016 he performed, as part of the Aquostic line-up, at BBC Radio 2's Live in Hyde Park from Hyde Park, London.

-As a songwriter, Geraint had had his compositions covered by Don McLean, Pokey LaFarge, Dave Edmunds, NRBQ, Pearl Harbor, and the Holmes Brothers amongst others.
+As a songwriter, Geraint had his compositions covered by Don McLean, Pokey LaFarge, Dave Edmunds, NRBQ, Pearl Harbor, and the Holmes Brothers amongst others.

 Watkins maintains his own Facebook page, where he frequently posts intimate musical performances.

 A solo studio album, Rush of Blood, recorded in collaboration with Basement Jaxx's Simon Ratcliffe as producer, was released in 2019.